-Practically, the escalating preference for Mainland universities signals pressing needs for talent retention strategies in Greater China, where fierce competition for human capital directly impacts economic growth and innovation (Li et al., 2017).
-For instance, insights from this study could inform Hong Kong policymakers in alleviating academic pressures through diversified pathways, while enabling Mainland institutions to tailor admission mechanism via scholarships and diverse programme options, enhancing appeal and fostering GBA synergies (Liu & Coates, 2024).
+Practically, the escalating preference for the Chinese mainland universities signals pressing needs for talent retention strategies in China, where fierce competition for human capital directly impacts economic growth and innovation (Li et al., 2017).
+For instance, insights from this study could inform Hong Kong policymakers in alleviating academic pressures through diversified pathways, while enabling the Chinese mainland institutions to tailor admission mechanism via scholarships and diverse programme options, enhancing appeal and fostering GBA synergies (Liu & Coates, 2024).
 Given the intensifying talent wars in Asia, delaying such research risks missing opportunities to optimize educational policies, support youth employability, and promote sustainable regional development, making this inquiry not only timely but essential for stakeholders navigating these transformative dynamics (Beechler & Woodward, 2009).

 Therefore, this study aims to address a gap in existing research by highlighting the perspectives of Hong Kong Secondary 6 students themselves (Te & Postiglione, 2018; Xu, 2023).
 The research questions of this study center on 1).
-What are the push factors driving Hong Kong Secondary 6 (S6) students to pursue tertiary education in Chinese mainland?
+What are the push factors driving Hong Kong Secondary 6 (S6) students to pursue tertiary education in the Chinese mainland?
 2).
-What are the pull factors attracting Hong Kong Secondary 6 (S6) graduates to study in Mainland Chinese universities?
+What are the pull factors attracting Hong Kong Secondary 6 (S6) graduates to study in the Chinese mainland universities?
 3).
-To what extent do those push and pull factors reveal talent retention strategies for Mainland China?
+To what extent do those push and pull factors reveal talent retention strategies for the Chinese mainland?
 By focusing on students' perspectives, the study fills a gap in existing research, which often prioritizes institutional or policy-level analyses over individual motivations (Te & Postiglione, 2018; Xu, 2023).
-The findings of this research seek to inform strategies for enhancing Chinese mainland universities' appeal and fostering talent mobility under the "One Country, Two Systems" framework, further contributing to the broader educational, economic, and talent-retaining convergence between mainland China and Hong Kong.
+The findings of this research seek to inform strategies for enhancing the Chinese mainland universities' appeal and fostering talent mobility under the "One Country, Two Systems" framework, further contributing to the broader educational, economic, and talent-retaining convergence between the Chinese mainland and Hong Kong.